arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 Stateful systems use more memory since they store session data, while stateless systems use less memory and scale better.</br>
 Stateful apps are useful for banking systems, shopping carts, etc., while stateless apps are best for cloud-based services and microservices.</br>
 Stateless apps are faster since they don’t need to manage past data, but stateful apps are better for personalized experiences.

+## 38. What is a lambda expression, and when was it introduced in Java?
+A lambda expression is a short way to write anonymous functions in Java, mainly used for functional programming.
+It was introduced in Java 8 (2014) to simplify code, especially with functional interfaces.

+## 39. What is the difference between a lambda expression and an anonymous class?
+A lambda expression is a short and cleaner way to implement a functional interface, while an anonymous class can implement multiple methods and extend classes.
+Lambda is more readable and efficient, while an anonymous class creates an extra class file.

+## 40. Can we use a lambda expression without a functional interface?
+Why or why not?
+No, we cannot use a lambda expression without a functional interface because lambda needs a single abstract method (SAM) to work.
+Java uses functional interfaces to provide a proper context for lambda execution.

+## 41. What is Functional Programming?
+Functional programming is a programming style where we write code using pure functions.